-- Children who are funded for a second year of four-year-old kindergarten (or ESK enrolments) - Children at risk of abuse or neglect, including children in Out of Home Care. - Aboriginal and/or Torres Strait Islander children - Asylum seeker and refugee children - Children eligible for the Kindergarten Fee Subsidy: a child or parent hold a Commonwealth Health Care Card, Pensioner Concession Card, Veteran's Affairs card, or multiple birth children (triplets, quadruplets) - Children with additional needs, defined as children who: require additional assistance to fully participate in the kindergarten program, require a combination of services which are individually planned, have an identified specific disability or developmental delay. - Children with siblings also at the kindergarten and have attended this kindergarten in previous years.
+- Children who are funded for a second year of four-year-old kindergarten (or ESK enrolments) - Children at risk of abuse or neglect, including children in Out of Home Care. - Aboriginal and/or Torres Strait Islander children - Asylum seeker and refugee children - Children eligible for the Kindergarten Fee Subsidy: a child or parent hold a Commonwealth Health Care Card, Pensioner Concession Card, Veteran's Affairs card, or multiple birth children (triplets, quadruplets) - Children with additional needs, defined as children who: require additional assistance to fully participate in the kindergarten program, require a combination of services which are individually planned, have an identified specific disability or developmental delay. - Children with siblings also at the kindergarten.